jrbailly/gb_emu/README.md

     make

 ## Project Status
 This project is currently under development.
-Features envisioned for future versions include:
-- Support for other cartridge types (MBC2, MBC3, etc.).
-- Emulation of the GameBoy Color.
-- Addition of a graphical user interface.

 ## License
 Distributed under the MIT License.
 See LICENSE.txt for more information.